Satisfactory Academic Progress for††††††††††††††††††††††††††††††††† UPPS No. 07.07.01

 02.†††††† SATISFACTORY ACADEMIC PROGRESS GUIDELINES

 02.01† The Higher Education Act of 1965 (as amended) requires each student to be making satisfactory academic progress (SAP) to be eligible for federal and state financial aid programs.
 SAP is defined in both quantitative and qualitative measures.
 The quantitative measure consists of a maximum timeframe in which a student must complete his or her educational program.
-The qualitative measure requires a student to maintain a satisfactory grade point average consistent with the requirement to obtain a degree or eligible certificate at the university.
+The qualitative measure requires a student to maintain a satisfactory grade point average consistent with the requirement to obtain a degree at the university.

 02.02† The quantitative measure states that a maximum number of semester hours may be attempted for students to complete their academic program, and a minimum number of semester credit hours must be earned relative to the total attempted hours to ensure the student is on pace to complete his or her program requirements.